9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 # Chapter 22.
 Extended Example: Web Client Programming

-By this point, you\'ve seen how to interact with a database, parse things, and handle errors.
-Let\'s now take this a step farther and introduce a web client library to the mix.
+By this point, you've seen how to interact with a database, parse things, and handle errors.
+Let's now take this a step farther and introduce a web client library to the mix.

-We\'ll develop a real application in this chapter: a podcast downloader, or \"podcatcher\".
+We'll develop a real application in this chapter: a podcast downloader, or "podcatcher".
 The idea of a podcatcher is simple.
 It is given a list of URLs to process.
 Downloading each of these URLs results in an XML file in the RSS format.
-Inside this XML file, we\'ll find references to URLs for audio files to download.
+Inside this XML file, we'll find references to URLs for audio files to download.

 Podcatchers usually let the user subscribe to podcasts by adding RSS URLs to their configuration.
 Then, the user can periodically run an update operation.
-The podcatcher will download the RSS documents, examine them for audio file references, and download any audio files that haven\'t already been downloaded on behalf of this user.
+The podcatcher will download the RSS documents, examine them for audio file references, and download any audio files that haven't already been downloaded on behalf of this user.

 :::: tip
 ::: title